 The Hidden Truth

 But the EPA isn’t telling the whole story.
-Lead poisoning rates in children under 6 have been falling steadily to minuscule amounts as of 2011 (the last year stats are available).
-All this without the EPA’s new burdensome lead safe RRP rules.
+Lead poisoning rates in children under 6 had been falling precipitously to minuscule amounts and bottomed out between 2011 and 2013.
+Fast forward to 2021 (the last year stats are available) and there has been little change Most of this progress was made without the RRP regulations that have made renovations so expensive for homeowners.

-In fact, the country as a whole has made huge strides in eliminating lead poisoning in children under 6 (there is no lead poisoning threshold for adults and children over 6 yrs old).
-Since 1997, the national numbers have gone down from 7.61% to 0.56%.
+The country as a whole has made huge strides in eliminating lead poisoning in children under 6 (the group most affected by lead poisoning).
+Since 1997, the national numbers have gone down from 7.61% to 0.56% in 2011.
 Since 1997 alone, that represents a 92.6% reduction in Blood Lead Levels of unsafe levels!
+Fast forward to 2021 and it’s only been lowered from 0.56% to 0.3%.

 When you look at numbers like these does it seem that the country is in imminent danger from lead paint?
-No, in fact, it sounds like through education and prevention, we have been making huge strides at keeping our children safe from the dangers of lead long before the EPA stepped in to try to make some money and usurp some power.
+No, in fact, it sounds like something other than the RRP laws has have been making huge strides at keeping our children safe from the dangers of lead, and I have hunch of what that is.

 Supported by all this data, I think we can safely say that old lead paint, while a potential danger, is not the overly-hyped, expensively regulated, massive health problem that it has been made out to be.